Restore The Bells

 • Recognition on a permanent plaque

-• Opportunity to have the bells play a song designated by the donor on a meaningful date
+• The opportunity to have the bells play a song designated by the donor on a meaningful date

-• Invitation to the installation ceremony with commemorative photo
+• Invitation to the installation ceremony with a commemorative photo

 Your gift can be a lasting tribute that will ring for generations